Marco Zwick (CSSF): How Risks and Solutions Evolved in the Covid Crisis

-Marco Zwick, Director of the Commission de Surveillance du Secteur Financier (CSSF) says that while Luxembourg’s risk model protected the financial sector during the pandemic, particularly from cyber and liquidity risks, the industry must embrace new ways of working and recognize new risks.
+Speaking to the ALRIM Winter E-Conference 2021, Marco Zwick, Director of the Commission de Surveillance du Secteur Financier (CSSF) said that while Luxembourg’s risk model protected the financial sector during the pandemic, particularly from cyber and liquidity risks, the industry must embrace new ways of working and recognize new risks.

 What are the key risks the financial sector faced during the pandemic?